-Excellent grip for soft surface especially mud and soaking wet grass, outstanding ability to shed mud, these shoes caste a small print and because of this they prevent large volumes of mud from sticking to the sole.
-Awesome surface grip combined with high performance flexibility for the forefoot.
-Stunningly good strong out sized lugs and a low shoe profile enable fantastic surface traction.
+Excellent grip for soft surface especially mud and soaking wet grass, outstanding ability to shed mud, these shoe caste a small print and because of this they prevent large volumes of mud from sticking to the sole.
+Awesome surface grip combined with high-performance flexibility for the forefoot.
+Stunningly good strong outsized lugs and a low shoe profile enable fantastic surface traction.

 The shoe definitely does not fit into the same category as cost effective but when considering it's overall quality you have a solid reason to spend your bucks.

 Made of a tough material and are quite durable

 The mid part of the shoe is narrower than expected